joe-antognini/joe-antognini.github.io/_posts/2020-02-10-pneumothorax.md

 sentence.
 I didn't really feel like moving very much, but apart from that and the fact that I couldn't take a full breath, I felt fine.
 Nevertheless, that evening I made a doctor's appointment.
-Fortunately there was an opening early the next morning.  *Note: If you have symptoms where you're having trouble breathing and can't take a full breath, don't do what I did!
-Go straight to the emergency room!*
+Fortunately there was an opening early the next morning.  *If you have symptoms where you're having trouble breathing and can't take a full breath, don't do what I did!
+Go straight to the emergency room!
+Immediately!
+Like right now!*

 By nighttime I was starting to feel pretty crappy.
 It was too painful to lay on my back or my left side, so I went to sleep laying on my right side.
 But after